Office of Academic and

 101 Perkins Hall

 Knoxville, TN 37996-2011

 One of the more popular events during Engineers Day is the Quiz Bowl competition sponsored by Tau Beta Pi (the National Engineering Honor Society).
 The Quiz Bowl gives visiting students a chance to show how much they know about science and math topics by working in teams of four to complete a 30-minute written examination consisting of 60 to 70 multiple choice questions.
 The four teams with the best scores advance to the semifinal round, and the contest concludes with the two top teams going head-to-head for the coveted Quiz Bowl Championship.

-In 2012, the team of Isaiah Bell, Derrick Siddel, Sam Cafferty and Sam Shadwell, pictured with Associate Dean Masood Parang (far left), from Hardin Valley STEM Academy, won first place.
+In 2013, the team of Jason Fu, David Houg, Shreyai Muraldiham and Ani Perumalla from Farragut High School, won first place.
 The winning team received a gold trophy as recognition of their achievement.

-A second team from Farragut High School comprised of Austin Staub and Keaton Noon was awarded a silver trophy for second place.
-For a complete listing of Quiz Bowl results, download the 2012 Quiz Bowl Results.
+A second team from Kenwood High School comprised of Ben Edger, Sam Johnson, Duncan Sullivan and David Zhang was awarded a silver trophy for second place.
+For a complete listing of Quiz Bowl results, download the Quiz Bowl Competition Results.

 Another fun and exciting part of the day is the annual High School Balsa Wood Bridge Competition sponsored by the UT Student Chapter of the American Society of Civil Engineers (ASCE).
 Schools are encouraged to participate by constructing miniature balsa wood bridges and bring them to Engineers Day to be tested for structural efficiency.